trevino200/Mastering-Kubernetes/Bootstrapping-Worker-Nodes.md

 ## Prerequisites

-The commands in this lab must be run on first worker instance: `worker-1`.
-Login to first worker instance using SSH Terminal.
+The commands in this lab must be run on first worker instance: `minion-1`.
+Login to first worker node instance using SSH Terminal.

 ### Provisioning  Kubelet Client Certificates